SGTADMAN/HTMLClock/README.md

 Press OK and it should appear in the preview window.

 ### Made by Adam Lutton.
 Released under Creative Commons Zero v1.0 Universal.
 AKA, it's public domain, go nuts.

+If you want to check out other stuff I do, check [my blog](https://adamluttonblog.co.uk/).